The FREE online science and technology book

 - Materials: If you had a piece of platinum as big as a man, how much would it be worth?
 Why doesn't a dry-stone wall fall over?
 Is it true that glass is a kind of liquid?

 - Science: Which part of a candle flame is the hottest?
 Why does chocolate actually taste good?
 Where's the best place to sit on a rollercoaster if you want to scare yourself to death?

 - Tools, instruments, and measurement: How does an iris scanner recognize your eyes?
 Why don't fireproof clothes catch fire?
 Can a robot really learn to play drums?

 - Transportation: If a man can't fly, how can a plane fly if it weighs as much as 5000 men?
 How come we say a wheel reduces friction if it's got a tire that grips the road?

 Facebook or Google+, where we post cool science and technology news roughly once a day?
 You'll find our pictures on

 We regularly add new articles and constantly update and improve our older ones.
 If you use RSS, subscribe to our articles feed to find out about new stuff as soon as we publish it.

 Like this site?
 Get the book!

 Why do skyscrapers wobble in the wind?
 Why can't you cool your home with a giant block of ice?
 Could you microwave your dinner with a cellphone?
 What's the hidden connection between a bicycle and a suspension bridge?
-If questions like this are constantly buzzing round your brain, you'll love my new book, Atoms Under the Floorboards: The Surprising Science Hidden in Your Home, due to be published worldwide by Bloomsbury in March 2015.
-If you'd like to know when it's available, and be in with a chance of winning a free signed copy, please click here to find out more.
+If questions like this are constantly buzzing round your brain, you'll love my new book, Atoms Under the Floorboards: The Surprising Science Hidden in Your Home, published worldwide by Bloomsbury.
+Please click here to find out more.